 The Graduate School accepts both versions of the GRE--computer and paper.
 We accept both versions of the TOEFL--internet and paper.
-For 2021-22 applicants only, we will accept the TOEFL IBT Special Home Edition.
+For 2021-22 and 2022-23 applicants only, we will accept both the GRE General Test at Home and the TOEFL iBT Special Home Edition, and the IELTS Indicator online test.
 Official test scores are delivered faster if you take the computer or internet tests.
 IELTS test takers should take the academic version.

 17. How do I know if you received my test scores?

 If you have not yet submitted your application, we are not able to tell you if we have received test scores on your behalf.
 When you submit your application, you will see your Application Checklist.
 The Application Checklist shows you the status of various parts of your application.
 Immediately after you submit the application, your Application Checklist will show that we do not have your test scores.
 This is normal.
 Your test score record will be updated in the following way:

 -- If you had the testing agency send scores to the Graduate School at least seven (7) days before you submitted your application, then it will take about three (3) working days for your test scores to display in your Application Checklist.
 We are not able to tell you the status of your test scores until they display in the checklist.

 -- If you have not yet arranged to have official test scores sent to the Graduate School, you should do so immediately so that we can match them to your application.
 The Graduate School will have your scores within seven (7) working days from the date you make your request.
 Once scores are sent to us from the testing agency, your Application Checklist will be updated within three (3) working days to show that we have received them.